 - Feeling dizzy or lightheaded

-- Poor skin turgor: if you lightly pinch your skin, it should be elastic and quickly return to its normal presentation.
-Dehydration will cause your skin to stay in a pinched or shriveled appearance after being pinched or squeezed.
+- Poor skin turgor: If you lightly pinch your skin, it should be elastic and quickly return to its normal appearance.
+However, dehydration can cause your skin to stay pinched or shriveled after being pinched or squeezed.

-As previously mentioned, staying hydrated likewise improves your mood.
-A few studies have shown dehydration to affect your mood, specifically, higher feelings like aggression, anger, confusion, depression, fatigue, and pressure.
-These feelings are generally connected with players that have become shifted, which can altogether affect gaming execution.
-In this way, gamers keep hydration levels in control to remain calm during training and particularly during matches where the individual will be set under more noteworthy degrees of stress.
+As previously mentioned, staying hydrated likewise improves mood.
+A few studies have shown that dehydration affects mood, specifically higher feelings like aggression, anger, confusion, depression, fatigue, and pressure.
+These feelings are generally associated with players who have become shifted, which can affect gaming execution altogether.

 How much water should you drink?